rse/vmix-scripts/README.md

-This is a small collection of [VB.NET](https://en.wikipedia.org/wiki/Visual_Basic_.NET) 2.0 scripts for automating certain tasks and extending the functionality in the video/audio stream mixing software [vMix](https://www.vmix.com/).
+This is a small collection of [VB.NET](https://en.wikipedia.org/wiki/Visual_Basic_.NET) 2.0 scripts for automating certain tasks and extending the functionality in the video/audio stream mixing software [vMix](https://www.vmix.com/) (4K and Pro editions only).

 The individual scripts are:

 - [audio-sidechain.vb](audio-sidechain.vb):<br/>
+  **Audio Sidechain Compression**<br/>
-  This is a VB.NET script for the vMix 4K/Pro scripting facility, allowing audio output volumes to be automatically and temporarily reduced, based on audio input volumes (when temporarily above a threshold) -- similar to an audio side-chain compression.
-There are two main use-cases for this functionality: stage gate and translator over-speaking.
+  Allow audio output volumes to be automatically and temporarily reduced, based on audio input volumes (when temporarily above a threshold) -- similar to an audio side-chain compression.

 - [auto-pre-mix.vb](auto-pre-mix.vb):<br/>
   This is a VB.NET 2.0 script for the vMix 4K/Pro scripting facility,